vsrinivas/fuchsia/bin/gdbserver/README.md

 `192.168.3.53` is the address that we will use to connect from the host gdb later.

+**N.B.** This step is only necessary if qemu is started with netsvc disabled.
+Look for the log messages below in the system boot logs.

 Next, run the stub with your port number of choice (e.g. 7000) and a path to a binary (the stub currently supports debugging a single inferior during its life